jeffreylanters/unity-tweens/README.md

 <Tween>.SetPaused (bool isPaused);
 ```

-#### SetUseUnscaledTime `version 1.7.0`
+#### SetUseUnscaledTime `version 1.6.1`

-Sets whether the tween should use Time.unscaledDeltaTime instead of Time.deltaTime.
+Sets whether the tween should use the unscaled delta time instead of the scaled delta time.

 ```cs
 <Tween>.SetUseUnscaledTime (bool useUnscaledTime);